Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Introduction

 In organizational settings, the disclosure of downstream use can alter the nature of an intermediate task.
 Consider a human assistant asked to summarize interview transcripts post hoc.
 If told that the summaries will be used to evaluate recruiting effectiveness, the assistant may emphasize the strengths and ``bright spots'' of candidates who ultimately receive offers, while downplaying uncertainty, mixed signals, or unfavorable assessments.
 The resulting summaries support a narrative of successful recruitment, yet are less faithful to the underlying interviews.
 This behavioral shift reflects rational adaptation to perceived downstream purpose rather than error or lack of effort.
 More broadly, when intermediate tasks are conditioned on their eventual application, neutrality can be compromised even in the absence of explicit incentives.

-Purpose-conditioned cognition is a well-documented human traits.\footnote{Related ideas appear in the literature on motivated reasoning and belief distortion \citep{BenabouTirole2016}, framing effects in decision-making \citep{TverskyKahneman1981} and the limits of attention and interpretation in complex environments \citep{MullainathanSchwartzsteinShleifer2008}.
+Purpose-conditioned cognition is a well-documented human trait.\footnote{Related ideas appear in the literature on motivated reasoning and belief distortion \citep{BenabouTirole2016}, framing effects in decision-making \citep{TverskyKahneman1981} and the limits of attention and interpretation in complex environments \citep{mullainathan2008coarse}.
 While the terminology differs across fields, these studies share the insight that cognition and interpretation are systematically shaped by perceived objectives and contextual framing.} Individuals often adjust interpretation and judgment in response to perceived goals or downstream use, even without explicit incentives; and such behavior is difficult to eliminate.
 As a result, human-generated intermediate outputs are understood to embed goal-related distortions.
 On the other hand, one might expect algorithmic systems, including large language models (LLMs), to be immune from human biases.
 This presumption motivates a natural question: does purpose-conditioned behavior also arise in LLMs?
 In other words, if we restrict AI to ``assistant'' roles, does this separation from the final decision task ensure neutral and unbiased intermediate outputs?

 Our research design addresses this question by holding the input text, model, and scoring task fixed, while varying only whether the downstream use of the output is disclosed.
-Specifically, we prompt a large language model to generate numerical measures of sentiment and competition intensity from the same source information (earnings call transcripts) but under two prompt conditions.
+Specifically, we prompt two large language models (ChatGPT and Gemini) to generate numerical measures of sentiment and competition intensity from the same source information (earnings call transcripts) but under two prompt conditions.
 In the goal-blind condition, the model is asked to produce a score without any reference to its eventual use.
 In the goal-aware condition, the model is informed that its output will be used to predict future stock returns or earnings.
 This design therefore isolates the effect of disclosing downstream use on the model’s intermediate outputs.

 Disclosing downstream use materially alters both the statistical properties and the economic content of LLM-generated sentiment scores.
 In standard portfolio-sorting tests, goal-aware sentiment produces substantially larger return spreads than goal-blind sentiment prior to the model's knowledge cutoff.
 This pattern suggests that the model conditions its intermediate outputs on the disclosed objective and implicitly re-weights return-relevant patterns learned during training.
 The relative advantage of the goal-aware regime disappears after the knowledge cutoff, indicating that the earlier performance gap is tied to information availability rather than a stable improvement in signal quality.